 News and Announcements

+Residents are encouraged to use a common-sense approach in avoiding exposure to adult mosquitoes and any potential mosquito-borne diseases.
 Window screens should be inspected and repaired if damaged to prevent mosquitoes from entering the home.
 In addition, any openings around window air conditioners, clothes dryer vents, etc. should be eliminated for the same reason.
 If possible, avoid outdoor activities around dusk.
 If not possible, wear shoes, socks, long pants and a long-sleeved shirt.
 Loose fitting, light colored clothing is best.
 Appropriate use of insect repellents per manufacturer’s instructions is recommended.

 Adult Mosquito Control Operations

 Adult mosquito control operations are scheduled only when mosquitoes are detected to be involved in elevated levels of a disease transmission cycle.
-In order to help fight against mosquitoes in your neighborhood, please check out our page on at home prevention.
+In order to help fight against mosquitoes in your neighborhood, please check out our page on at-home prevention.